alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 Your handler calls, you better answer.

 ## Call of Cthulhu
-The OG mystery/horror game. *Masks of Nyarlathotep* is a globe-trotting 1920s campaign—one of the best ever written.
+The OG mystery/horror game. *Masks of Nyarlathotep* is a globe-trotting 1920s campaign.
+Often mentioned as one of the best ever written.
 Can be played with *Pulp* rules if you want to lean more into the action elements.

 There is also a smaller campaign called *The Wicked City*, focused on 1920s Berlin.